Not a Member? Get access to HR news and resources that you can trust.

 "From a trend standpoint, we saw quite a bit of that last year, as employers pulled various plan design levers to try to curb costs and to better serve their employees" by altering health plan options, Clausen noted.
 Employers could then revert back to passive enrollment for years without significant plan design changes.

-This is the first article in a five-part series on meeting open enrollment challenges.
+This is the first in a five-part series of articles on meeting open enrollment challenges.
 The second installment is

 2018 Open Enrollment: Developing Your Game Plan.